SpeedyWeather/TravellingSailorProblem.jl/docs/src/destination.md

 ## Predefined destinations

-For the TravellinSailorProblem there are 26 predefined destinations.
+For the TravellingSailorProblem there are 26 predefined destinations.
 In analogy to delivering Christmas presents to children around the world these are

 ```@example destination